ShobhithatestNG/WeatherAssignment/README.md

 # MapsynqAutomation
 This git repository contains QA automation for the website: http://www.mapsynq.com/.

-The Code/Programming language used is JAVA
+The Programming language used is JAVA

 The Tools used to automate this web application are :
 Selenium Webdriver - For automating the scripts